top of page

 Mission Statement

-Inspired by National Vodun Day in Benin, New Orleans National Vodou Day is a day of collective remembrance and spiritual reparation that includes a procession to monuments at sites relevant to the transatlantic slave trade in New Orleans, with ritual to account for and seek absolution for participation in the institution of slavery, homage to those Ancestors who suffered through and survived the transatlantic slave trade, and honor and appreciation for the achievements of those who came out of oppression.
-A Day for education, creative expression, elevation, cultural exchange, and above all, healing.
+Inspired by National Vodun Day in Benin and led by black community members, New Orleans National Vodou Day is a day of collective remembrance and spiritual reparation that is preceded by a symposium, and includes a procession to monuments at the sites of slavery in New Orleans, ritual to account for and seek absolution for the city’s and the country’s participation in the institution of slavery, homage to those Ancestors who suffered through and survived the transatlantic slave trade, and honor and appreciation for the achievements of those who came out of oppression.
+Two days for education, creative expression, elevation, cultural exchange, and above all, healing.
 Through authentic Vodou traditions, handed down through generations, we offer a path to healing from the ongoing ramifications of slavery and racism in the United States.

 Vision Statement